You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 Stand facing a wall, bench, or countertop.

-Place hands shoulder-width apart (or closer for narrow pushups).
+Place your hands shoulder-width apart (or closer for narrow pushups).

-Step feet back to a plank with straight line from head to heels.
+Step your feet back to form a plank with a straight line from head to heels.

-Engage core by gently pulling your navel in and ribs down.
+Engage your core by gently pulling your navel in and ribs down.

-Lower chest toward the surface, then exhale to push away.
+Lower your chest toward the surface.
+Exhale as you push away.

 Modifications: Start at the wall for maximum support and reduce elevation over time.